 This analysis uncovered strong complex interactions involving genes outside the five-frequently associated transporters.
 In both cisplatin and mitoxantrone, for example, a five-way positive interaction pointed to the phenomenon that addition of bpt1∆ was found to confer resistance in a sensitive pdr5∆ snq2∆ ycf1∆ yor1∆ background (Figure 3B).
 A five-way positive interaction in bisantrene pointed to a similar, but more modest effect with vmr1∆ in a snq2∆ ybt1∆ ycf1∆ yor1∆ background (Figure 3B).

 Complex genetic interaction analysis allowed finer parsing of the relationship between genes involved in a higher-order interaction.
-For example, the striking mitoxantrone sensitivity of the snq2∆ pdr5∆ ybt1∆ yor1∆ quadruple mutant was modelled as the combination of small marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆ pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene {snq2∆, pdr5∆, ybt1∆, yor1∆} negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected given the observed resistance of any of the three-deletion subset genotypes; Figure 3B, Data S6).
+For example, the striking mitoxantrone sensitivity of the snq2∆ pdr5∆ ybt1∆ yor1∆ quadruple mutant was modelled as the combination of small negative marginal effects of snq2∆ and pdr5∆ alone, a two-gene negative interaction between snq2∆ and pdr5∆, two three-gene negative interactions (between snq2∆ pdr5∆ and each of ybt1∆ and yor1∆), and a four-gene {snq2∆, pdr5∆, ybt1∆, yor1∆} negative interaction (reflecting the fact that the quadruple mutant is more sensitive than would be expected given the observed resistance of any of the three-deletion subset genotypes; Figure 3B, Data S6).
 Together, these complex negative genetic interaction patterns suggest that the four genes enable mitoxantrone efflux in parallel.
 A similar ‘parallel action’ genetic interaction pattern was observed for {pdr5∆, snq2∆, yor1∆} in cisplatin (Figure 3B, Data S6).

 Using XGA to learn intuitive genotype-to-phenotype models of the ABC transporter system

 The generalized linear models that were trained for each drug resistance phenotype do achieve the important goal of capturing a complex genotype-phenotype relationship, while also describing single-gene effects and genetic interactions.
 However, these models do not efficiently convey useful intuition about the system.
-Above, we manually reasoned that the observation of negative genetic interactions amongst a set of transporter genes suggests that each transporter is independently capable of drug efflux.
+Above, we manually reasoned that some negative genetic interaction patterns amongst a set of transporter genes suggests that each transporter is independently capable of drug efflux.
 Similarly, the manual application of classical epistasis analysis might lead us to conclude that the presence of one transporter can activate or repress another (either directly or indirectly).
 However, manually derived intuition from a complex system is laborious, error-prone, and potentially subjective.
 To more systematically derive intuitive models of the system from complex genotype-phenotype relationships, we developed a neural network model.